 The Service Information Query Request Length subfield is the length of the Service Information Query Request subfield, in octets.
 If the Service Information Query Request Length subfield is equal to 0, the Ser- vice Information Query Request subfield is not included.

-The Service Information Query Requestsubfield contains service-specific query.
+The Service Information Request Attribute Length subfield indicates the length of the Service Information Request Attribute subfield.
+The Service Information Query Request Attribute subfield contains service-specific query.
 The value of this subfield is out of scope of this standard.

 Instruction to Editor: